-The main entrance to Vatican City is Saint Peter’s Square.
+Today there are 6 entrances to Vatican City, but the main entrance to Vatican City is Saint Peter’s Square.

 In fact, the only thing separating you from Vatican City is a thin white line in the pavement that you can see as you step into the square.

-In any case, during the Avignon Papacy, the nearly 70 years of abandonment had taken a toll on Rome.
+Pope Gregory XI moved the court back to Rome in 1376, but the long years of abandonment had taken a toll on Rome.

 In the mid 1400s, Pope Nicholas V decided to live permanently inside Vatican City.

-But as it was next to impossible to repair the basilica, the decision was to keep the tomb of the apostle while creating a new, sound, and more beautiful structure around it.
+But as it was next to impossible to repair the basilica, the decision was made to preserve St Peter's tomb while creating a new and more beautiful structure around it.

-Subsequent popes consulted many Renaissance architects to come up with a design for the new basilica.
+Subsequent popes consulted many architects to come up with a design for the new basilica.

-Eventually the entire task was entrusted to a 70-something Michelangelo in the mid 1500s.
+But eventually the entire task was entrusted to a 70-something Michelangelo in the mid 1500s.

 While he was no fan of Bramante or Raphael, Michelangelo did adhere to their original idea of a Greek-cross design for the new building (a Greek cross has 4 equal arms, while a Latin cross has two long arms and two shorter arms.)

 Later architects Gian Lorenzo Bernini and Carlo Maderno added a long nave, returning the church’s shape to a Latin cross.

 Pope Julius was also responsible for establishing two other very important aspects of today’s Vatican – The Vatican Museums and the Swiss Guard.

 The first of these was the Laocoön which you can see today in the Octagonal Courtyard of the Vatican Museums.

 Several popes expanded and added to the museums over the centuries, with different types of art and sculpture in different wings.

 This is why they are called the Vatican Museums and not the Vatican museum.

 The attack was savage and vicious, far more than a simple taking-over of the city.

 The pope managed to escape with the other 42 Swiss Guards by using the passageway on top of the Leonine Walls that led to the fortress of Castel Sant’Angelo.

-One of the major decisions the pope took was to refuse to grant England’s King Henry VIII an annulment of his marriage to Charles V’saunt, Catherine of Aragon.
+One of the major decisions the pope took was to refuse to grant England’s King Henry VIII an annulment of his marriage to Charles V’s aunt, Catherine of Aragon.

 This was pretty much the end of the Roman Renaissance, even though Michelangelo would go on to paint his Last Judgement in the Sistine Chapel.